-Researchers are required to submit their ethics application and supporting documents via the Research Information Management System (RIMS): InfoFd Researchers should first check with their supervisors or heads of department whether their department is registered with the Humanities REC in order to submit online ethics applications.
-Researchers from а reaistered department mav either contact the REC Secretary for more information about the application process and access to the electronic application system OR visit http://wwwo.sun.ac.za/research/research-integrityand-ethics/human-research-humanities-ethics-1/electronicapplication-process.html for a direct link to the electronic form and application manuals.
+Researchers are required to submit their ethics application and supporting documents via the Research Information Management System (RIMS): InfoFd Researchers should first check with their supervisors or heads of department whether their department registered with the Humanities REC in order to applications.
+Researchers ethics reaistered department mav either contact the REC Secretary for more information about the application process and access to the electronic application system OR visit http://wwwo.sun.ac.za/research/research-integrityand-ethics/human-research-humanities-ethics-1/electronicapplication-process.html for a direct link to the electronic form and application manuals.